ZHRhodes/Whaler/README.md

    let retainAfterCursor = OTOp(n: size - cursor.position, s: "")
 ```

 These ops are not actually applied to doc.
-Instead, they are transformed against the incoming ops being applied to the document.
+Instead, they are transformed with the incoming ops being applied to the document.
 The cursor struct is updated with the new position after the transformation.
 In this way, we leverage the existing `transform` function to do the math for us.

 #### GraphQL

 Whaler uses Apollo to manage GraphQL.
 Apollo uses a build phase to generate Swift code based on your `schema.json` file.
 This file needs to be redownloaded every time the schema is changed.
 Currently, that introspection request requires an access token, which means you need to generate one using the `/login` endpoint.
 This is a little tedius, but progress on automating has been started in the `apollodownload` script.
 Right now it asks for the token and then makes the download request for you.

-Queries and mutations are defined in `*.graphql` files placed at the top level of the project. **Note:** Apollo automatically caches requests, but I often ran into trouble with Apollo incorrectly assuming my data hadn't changed since the last request.
-For that reason, I usually find it safer to just use the `fetchIgnoringCacheData` cache policy.
+Queries and mutations are defined in `*.graphql` files placed at the top level of the project. **Note:** Apollo automatically caches requests, but I often run into trouble with Apollo incorrectly assuming my data hadn't changed since the last request.
+For that reason, I usually find it safer to just use the `.fetchIgnoringCacheData` cache policy.
 I would be wary using the Apollo cache for anything that might change at all rapidly.

 #### NetworkInterface

 Finally, there's also a lightweight networking protocol defined in `NetworkInterface.swift`.
 This protocol defines interacting with an external resource.
 There are currently two concrete implementations: `APINetworkInterface` and `SFNetworkInterface` where `SF` stands for Salesforce.
 My Go API works a little differently than the Salesforce API, so this abstracts those differences into their own implementations of the basic networking functions.
 Each `NetworkInterface` accepts a `Networker`, a protocol that provides the ability to execute any `NetworkRequest`.
-In that way, the logic of interacting with APIs is abstracted from the execution layer of networking.
+In that way, the logic of interacting with APIs is abstracted from the execution layer of networking. `JustNetworker` is the `Networker` implementation in use currently.

 ### DataLayer